Opening a Great Commission Donor Advised Fund

 Assets and Definitions

-- What types of assets can I contribute to a Great Commission Donor Advised Fund?
+- What types of assets can I contribute to a Great Commission Donor Advised Fund account?

-- Cash, stock, real estate, cryptocurrency, business interests, and other assets.
+- Cash, stock, bonds, real estate, cryptocurrency, business interests, precious metals, and other assets.

 - At what point is a contribution considered a charitable donation?